DamianRivas/smart-brain-api/README.md

 Back end for the Smart-Brain application.

-Be sure to edit the `.env` file with your API key before running.
+Be sure to edit the `.env` file with your API key before running (and remove `example` from the filename).